ameeassad/EV-EdgeNet/Blogpost/Blogpost.md

 predicted labels from the pretrained model.
 This was easier said than done however: a bit of investigating showed that some 30-ish classes are defined for segmentation tasks for driving scenery.
-Most applications, including the pretrained model, seem to use only 19 of those, but often disregard documenting which classes exactly.
+Most applications, including the pretrained model, seem to use only 19 of those, but often neglect documenting which classes exactly.
 EV-SegNet then was trained to only classify 6 classes, but at least mentions - albeit in passing - the categories (and their subclasses) that were merged into their 6.
 The challenge was now to identify the 19 classes used by the pretrained model.
 As it happens, in EV-SegNet's